-Fig. 9 shows measured results of the 1st floor and the 3rd ceiling (floor of the rooftop) in a horizontal direction, respectively.
-For the 1st floor, an acceleration of 10.2 cm/sec at the maximum is observed.
+Figs. 12 and 13 show measured results of the 1st floor and the $3^{rd}$ ceiling (floor of the rooftop) in a horizontal direction X and Y, respectively.
+For the 1st floor, an acceleration of 10.2 cm/sec in X direction and 10.0 cm/sec in Y direction at the maximum are observed.
 For the rooftop, the vibration of the earthquake is amplified and the maximum value of the acceleration is greater.
-Function and usability of the improved practical device, which was installed onto an actual building, were verified by the case study of seismic observation.
+The acceleration amplification factor of rooftop floor for the first floor is about 1.8 times in the X direction and about 2.2 in the Y direction.